US Trade Tariffs

 UK Government response and request for input

-Businesses can share their views on potential UK measures responding to the new US tariffs by completing a 'request for input' online form before 11.59pm on 1st May 2025.
+Businesses can also share their views on potential UK measures directly with the government by completing an online form before 11.59pm on 1st May 2025.

 For more on the official UK Government response to US trade tariffs, read the statement made to Parliament on April 3rd by the Business and Trade Secretary, Jonathan Reynolds MP.